 I have also played a little bit of recorder, and have a set of recorders from sopranino to tenor.
 These don’t get used very often.

 The most recent addition was a digeridoo from Australia, brought back from the 2005 holiday.
 I can kind-of make it work.

 We have a nice area of land at our house.
 I used to use half of the back garden to grow vegetables for about 15 years.
 Then work took me away from home too frequently and I lost the ability to keep things weed-free.
-I let it grow back to grass which is kept mowed occasionall.
+Since retirement, I’m slowly increasing the amount of vegetables I’m growing.
 I also have a “heap” which is attractive to wild-life.

 In the other half, we had the usual rectangle of grass surrounded by borders.
 I have recently remodelled our small pond to make it bigger and replanted new beds to make more of a feature of the planting, and thereby lost some of the grass area.

 My shed/office is also in the back garden.
-This is a peaceful, quiet place to work – except when our cat is having a territorial dispute with the neighbor’s cat!
+This is a peaceful, quiet place to record audio – except when the squirrels are chasing each other around the shed roof.

 As remarked elsewhere, I have been involved with photography in various forms for most of my life.
-I am now enjoying taking *lots* of pictures with my Canon EOS 450D camera.
+I am now enjoying taking *lots* of pictures with my various Canon SLR cameras.

-When I get the camera out, there are cries of “Oh no” and peole disappear.
-Luke, our grandson, has not yet learned this, and so is a usually willing photographic model.
+When I get the camera out, there are cries of “Oh no” and people disappear.

 You can see my entire photo collection here.